Common and Surprising Reasons a Parent Can Lose Custody of a Child

 Child neglect may be a form of abuse.
 We call it "neglect" because this form of abuse generally results from a failure to act.

-Failure to properly feed, clothe or groom a child may be neglect.
-Failure to provide a sanitary and safe living environment or the necessities of life may be neglect.
+Failure to properly feed, clothe, or groom a child may be neglect, as may failure to provide a sanitary and safe living environment or the necessities of life.

 Child neglect may be a reason to lose custody of a child if that neglect endangers the child's health or safety.
 This is especially true if the neglect is pervasive.

-If a child is malnourished, he or she may look very thin, lack energy or become ill more often than what is normal.
-That, by itself, may not be apparent to anyone but those who see the child on a frequent and regular basis.
+If a child is malnourished, he or she may look very thin, lack energy, or become ill more often than what is normal.
+That, by itself, may not be apparent to anyone but those who see the child frequently and regularly.

 A non-neglectful parent, an older sibling, a grandparent who sees the child regularly, a teacher and those actively in the child's life are the best at noticing neglect.

-Doctors and other health care professionals who examine a child, especially during examinations, are also valuable in this regard.
+Doctors and other healthcare professionals who examine a child, especially during examinations, are also valuable.

 Some parents ignore neglect.
 They do not take any action to stop it.
 That is the same as ignoring abuse.
 If the neglectful parent will not change his or her ways, much of the same methods to stop abuse are available to the other parent.

 Domestic violence and child custody sometimes collide in a family law case.
-And when they do, much of the focus becomes whether there has been a finding of domestic violence against the accused parent and, if so, whether that is a sufficient reason to lose custody of a child.
+When they do, much of the focus becomes whether there has been a finding of domestic violence against the accused parent and, if so, whether that is a sufficient reason to lose custody of a child.

 On this topic, we have written an article about the impact of domestic violence on a child custody case.
 We encourage you to read it because it provides a good summary of California law on this issue.